-Prediction 3: An increase in freedom from corruption will be associated with a lower political risk premium and thus higher PPI.
+Prediction 3: An increase in freedom from corruption will be associated with lower political risk premium and thus higher PPI.

-Prediction 4: An increase in the number of disputes will be associated with a higher political risk premium and thus lower PPI.
+Prediction 4: An increase in the number of disputes will be associated with higher political risk premium and thus lower PPI.

-3. Data Description
+III.
+Data Description